-Homeless Prevention: For FY 2020-21, the City of Burbank will propose to contract for fair housing services that will consist of a range of services to ensure equal housing opportunities for its residents and homeless prevention, as applicable.
+Homeless Prevention: For FY 2021-22, the City of Burbank will propose to contract for fair housing services that will consist of a range of services to ensure equal housing opportunities for its residents and homeless prevention, as applicable.
 Further, the City's Landlord-Tenant Commission serves to minimize evictions and unjust rent increases by mediating disputes between tenants and landlords (a contributing factor to homelessness).

-Case Management Program: Homeless individuals or families and those at-risk of homelessness have the opportunity to voluntarily participate on a Case Management Program offered by the Burbank Temporary Aid Center.
-Participants are connected to supportive services, treatments, public resources and support groups.
+Case Management Program: Homeless individuals or families and those at-risk of homelessness have the opportunity to voluntarily participate in Case Management provided by Family Promise of the Verdugos.
+In addition, residents of Burbank Housing Corporation have access to a Case Management and Life Skills Program lifting people out of poverty and becoming self-sufficient.